James Conner Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 James Conner Player Prop Bets for NFL Week 6 - Arizona vs. Cleveland

-Sportsbooks have installed player prop bets for James Conner ahead of his next NFL game on Sunday at 4:05 PM ET airing on FOX.
-Conner's Arizona Cardinals (5-0) and the Cleveland Browns (3-2) square off in Week 6 at FirstEnergy Stadium.
+James Conner has player prop bet markets available from sportsbooks before his next NFL game on Sunday at 4:05 PM ET airing on FOX.
+Conner and the Arizona Cardinals (5-0) play the Cleveland Browns (3-2) in Week 6 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.